FAQ

 Dual Diagnosis

-According to the National Alliance for Mental Illness (NAMI), dual diagnosis is a term used to describe people with mental illness who also have problems with drugs and/or alcohol.
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA), dual diagnosis (aka co-occurring disorder) is a term used to describe when a person has a coexisting mental health disorder and a substance use disorder (i.e., misuse, abuse, or dependence).
 The relationship between the two is complex, and the treatment of people with co-occurring substance use and mental illness is more complicated than the treatment of either condition alone.
-This is unfortunately a common situation — many people with mental illness have ongoing substance use problems, and many people who abuse drugs and alcohol also experience mental illness.
+This is unfortunately a common situation — many people with mental health disorders have ongoing substance use problems, and many people who misuse, abuse, or have a dependency on drugs and/or alcohol also experience mental health disorders.

-What is the relationship between substance use and mental illness?
+What is the relationship between substance use and mental health?
 Alcohol and drug use can:

-- worsen underlying mental health issues (e.g., anxiety and depression)
+- worsen underlying mental health conditions (e.g., anxiety, depression, PTSD)

 - be a form of self-medication